-Key Largo's weather is warm and sunny between November and March, and this tends to come in step with a large number of visitors and matching high season prices.
+Key Largo's weather is warm and sunny between November and March, and this tends to come in step with a large number of visitors and matching high season prices for vacation rentals.
 Despite the risk of summer rain, June through August are also great months to visit for snorkeling and diving, though do keep in mind that hurricanes become increasingly likely in late summer and into early fall.

 Regardless of when you visit, be sure to pack a sunhat, sunglasses, sunscreen, and a trusty pair of flipflops.